 Although there are similarities between eating chocolate and hard drug use, researchers believe that chocolate addiction is not a true addiction at all.
 While chocolate does contain potentially mood-altering substances, these are all found in higher concentrations in other less appealing foods such as broccoli.
 The dopamine and serotonin argument seems to fall flat on its face!

 The smell, the taste, the texture, and the associated emotional ‘high’ that some people get from chocolate help to create an extremely powerful craving that has a negative effect on the other aspects of life.
 Chocoholics get emotional satisfaction from eating chocolate, using it to soothe themselves and cover up other problems, loneliness, depression, and anxieties.

 “Thank you so much Peter.
 It is six weeks tomorrow I have been off chocolate and sweets.
 I have never felt like this in my life.
 I will always appreciate your help.”Kind Regards, Sylvia X Chocoholic.
 Perth WA.
 (Sylvia was featured on TV as an incurable chocolate addict, who ate chocolate and sweets for breakfast, lunch, and dinner, until she visited Peter Zapfella for one break-through session)

 You can view all of the Addiction ‘Welcome’ subliminal affirmations here.

 You need never suffer from the debilitating effects of addiction again there is a better way.

-Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), Emotional Alignment Technique and advanced Hypnotherapy methods to overcome the root cause of chocolate dependency in just one session.
-He brings 25 years passionate experience, and thousands of past successful and happy clients.
+Peter Zapfella has created a range of specific therapies, using Neuro-Linguistic Programming (NLP), Emotional Alignment Technique and advanced Hypnotherapy methods to overcome the root cause of chocolate dependency in just one session.
+He brings 25 years of passionate experience, and thousands of past successful and happy clients.